ethlo/eclipselink-maven-plugin/README.md

 * Allows you to get rid of the ```persistence.xml``` file as the classes are detected automatically and a persistence.xml file is generated.
 * If the ```persistence.xml``` file already exists, missing ```<class>...</class>``` entries are added automatically.
 This allows you to have a basic configuration, but you do not have to manually add class entries.

+Feedback and pull requests greatly appreciated.

 # Build status

-Note: This plugin is under active development (thus the SNAPSHOT version)

 [![Build Status](https://travis-ci.org/ethlo/eclipselink-maven-plugin.png?branch=master)](https://travis-ci.org/ethlo/eclipselink-maven-plugin)